Possible TikTok ban could be 'an extinction-level event' for the creator economy

 Most big TikTokkers, Nord said, do not necessarily have large followings on other platforms, so a ban could mean starting almost from square one.

-"For many people, this will be a extinction-level event," he said of the possible ban.
+"For many people, this will be a extinction-level event for their careers," he said of the possible ban.

 His company alone is on track to pay out $20 million to TikTok creators this year from brand deals he has brokered.